-The attribution values give you the transactions and revenue registered within different time windows after a message is received or clicked by the recipient.
+The attribution values give you the transactions and revenue registered within different time windows after a message is received, clicked on or opened by the recipient.

 These values occur in the Message delivery statistics and Automation statistics reports.
-A purchase can only be attributed to a single message, and this is taken to be the latest one received or clicked in the specified time window before the purchase.
+A purchase can only be attributed to a single message, and this is taken to be the latest one received, clicked on or opened in a certain time window before the purchase.

-The revenue calculation includes both purchases and returns, as long as the total on each receipt is “positive”.
-That means a receipt with both purchases and returns is included if the total is above 0.
+The revenue calculation includes both purchases and returns, as long as the total on each receipt has a positive value.
+That means a receipt with both purchases and returns is included as long as the total is greater than 0.
 Receipts that only contain returns are not included.

-Note that no transactional communication is included in the calculations.
+Note that no transactional communication is included in these calculations.

-You can configure the attribution model to use different time windows and attribution criteria based on clicks or the last message received.
+You can configure the attribution model to use different time windows and attribution criteria and can also filter the results based on store type.

 Time windows

 Different time windows for attribution are available: 1-day, 3-day, and 7-day.
-These determine the span of time after a message is received or clicked on where that message is seen as being "responsible" for a purchase being made, depending on the selected attribution criteria.
+These determine the span of time after the message is received, clicked on or opened (depending on the attribution criteria you picked) where that message is seen as being "responsible" for a purchase being made.

 Attribution criteria